Fairblock/docs/docs/running-a-node/metrics.md

 namespace = "fairyring"
 ```

-After enabling metrics in `config.toml`, If you restart your node, you can check if metrics is working by:
+After enabling metrics in `config.toml`, If you restart your node, you can check if the metrics are working by:

 `curl localhost:26660/metrics`

-### Fairyringclient Setup
+### `fairyringclient` setup

-`Fairyringclient` enable metrics on port `:2222` by default, you can check your metrics port by:
+`fairyringclient` enables metrics on port `:2222` by default, you can check your metrics port by:

 ```bash
 fairyringclient config show